 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 119,057 horizontal wells in 12 US states, through October 2019.
-Cumulative oil and gas production from these wells reached 12.6 billion bbl and 142 Tcf of natural gas.
-Ohio and West Virginia are deselected in most dashboards, as their production data is less current.
-Oklahoma is for now only available in our subscription services.
+These interactive presentations contain the latest oil & gas production data from 140,9179 horizontal wells in 13 US states, through October.
+Ohio & West Virginia are excluded from most overviews as these states did not yet publish production data for October.

 This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
 The oil basins are preselected and the wells are grouped by the year in which production started.

 The impact of the shut-ins last year is clearly visible in the older vintages.

 Next week we will have a new post on North Dakota, which will release complete production data for December in the coming days (which will be immediately available in our subscription services).

 For these presentations, we used data gathered from the sources listed below.